 “You have great, untapped reserves of potential within you.
 Your job is to release them.”

-I was told most people needs years of experience to be financially solvent in private practice as their sole income.
-I set up private practice 6 months after qualifying, quit my employed job (without enough clients to pay the bills)and was completely self-employed a year later.
-That was 3 years ago.
-Don’t allow fear, limitations, prejudice and judgments dictate what’s possible for you.
-You are far more capable than you can ever imagine.
+I was frequently told I would need years of experience to be financially solvent in private practice.
+I set up six months after qualifying, quit my ‘day’ job (without enough clients to pay the bills) and was completely self-employed a year later.
+Don’t allow fear, limitations, prejudice and judgements dictate what’s possible for you.
+You are far more capable than you could ever imagine.

-A lot of businesses fail within the first 3 years and I can see why.
-At the beginning it’s hard.
-There seems to be a huge amount of intput and little output.
-For the first 7 months I made £50 a month, had no new clients and then there were months when I made no money at all.
+A lot of businesses fail within the first three years;. at the beginning it’s hard.
+There seems to be a huge amount of input and little output.
+For the first seven months I was making £50 a month or nothing at all and had barely any clients and there were months when I made no money at all.
 It’s taken me years of investment, both of time and money, to build up momentum, reputation and a following.
 Be realistic with your resources; allow for the time to build proper foundations and have ways to support yourself while you are building.

-- Build the trust, add value and people will invest in you.
+4. Build the trust, add value and people will invest in you

 Reliability: do you follow through on what you say you are going to do?